 Due to the absence of formal financial institutions in the remote rural areas, locals avail loans at extortionately high interest rates from the local money lenders who often exploit the inability of the borrowers to repay the loans.
 Also, the habit of saving and investing in productive activities is found to be severely lacking in such communities.

 As for the financial institutions, although they are interested in serving these communities, the difficulties in establishing full-fledged branches in such remote areas makes the proposition less attractive from a business point of view.
-Therefore, they are always in the lookout for ways to cater to these markets.
-Use of alternate delivery channels such as Branchless Banking (BLB) is one of the ways to serve these scattered communities in a cost effective way.
+Use of alternate delivery channels such as Branchless Banking (BLB) is one of the ways to serve these scattered communities in a cost-effective way.

 To address the above-mentioned issues, UKaid Sakchyam Access to Finance Programme (Sakchyam) and Machhapuchchhre Bank Limited (MBL) have joined hands to launch a project titled ‘Simplified Microcredit Service”.
 Under the project, MBL will establish 20 BLB touchpoints across 7 different districts – Banke (3), Dang (3), Kailali (3), Kanchanpur (3), Rupandehi (3) and Surkhet (2) in the Mid- and Far- Western Development Regions (MFWDR) and Dhading (3) in the Central Development Region (CDR).

-Also, MBL will deploy 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
-The RMs will be exclusively involved in microfinance activities in the areas covered by their respective branches and will also be responsible of achieving the loan-related targets set in the Sakchyam-related project.
+Also, under this project, MBL will deploy 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
+The RMs will be exclusively involved in microfinance activities in the areas covered by their respective branches and will also be responsible for achieving the loan-related targets set in the Sakchyam related project.